Local Mechanisms of Compositional Generalization in Conditional Diffusion: Theory: compositionality and locality

 \subsection{Feature-space conditional projective composition}

-What if CPC does \emph{not} hold in pixel-space -- as is typically the case for non-location conditioners, like the color-conditioning of \Cref{fig:clevr_color_len_gen}, or text-to-image prompts such as ``a watercolor of a cat eating sushi with chopsticks''?
+What if CPC does \emph{not} hold in pixel-space -- as is typically the case for non-location conditioners, like text-to-image prompts such as ``a watercolor of a cat eating sushi with chopsticks''?
 Pixel-space CPC is unlikely since each condition potentially affects many pixels (e.g., ``watercolor'' style would apply to all pixels).
 In these cases, we hypothesize that the local unconditional denoising mechanism still applies at low noise \citep{kamb2024analytic, niedoba2024towards}.
 But is there any hope of compositional generalization at high noise?

-It follows directly from \Cref{lem:lcs_exact_for_pc} that if a distribution has a CPC structure \emph{in feature-space} then its score is an LCS \emph{in feature-space}: \begin{corollary}[LCS is exact for CPC in feature-space; informal] Suppose that $p(x|c)$ is a CPC in an appropriate feature-space: that is, $\cA \sharp p(z|c)$ is a CPC, where $\cA$ is an invertible transform, and $z := \cA(x)$ is the feature-space representation.
-Then the feature-space score $\grad_z \log (\cA \sharp p)^t(z|c)$ is an LCS with neighborhoods $N_i, L_i$ related to the CPC subsets $\{M_j\}$ of $\cA \sharp p$ as in \Cref{lem:lcs_exact_for_pc}. \end{corollary}
+It follows directly from \Cref{lem:lcs_exact_for_pc} that if a distribution has a CPC structure \emph{in feature-space} then its score is an LCS \emph{in feature-space} (we name these F-CPC/F-LCS, respectively): \begin{corollary}[F-LCS is exact for F-CPC; informal] Suppose that $p(x|c)$ is an F-CPC (a CPC in feature-space): that is, $\cA \sharp p(z|c)$ is a CPC, where $\cA$ is an invertible transform, and $z := \cA(x)$ is the feature-space representation.
+Then the feature-space score $\grad_z \log (\cA \sharp p)^t(z|c)$ is an F-LCS (an LCS in feature-space) with neighborhoods $N_i, L_i$ related to the CPC subsets $\{M_j\}$ of $\cA \sharp p$ as in \Cref{lem:lcs_exact_for_pc}. \end{corollary}